EleutherAI/website/content-blog/year-one.md

 {{<figure src="https://cdn.discordapp.com/attachments/730484623028519072/836379948905136219/the_angel_of_the_sea._unreal_engine.png" caption="<kbd>the angel of the sea. unreal engine</kbd> as imagined by jbuster.<br>This is the first image generated with the <q>unreal engine trick</q>." width="400" align="center"/>}}

+### The Underground Studio, #{{<discord/channel "#the-faraday-cage">}}

+The faraday cage started as a channel to let anyone on our Discord use our early Neo models, mostly to laugh at how terrible they were.
+The channel has taken on (an insane) life of its own thanks to the Discord bot BATbot McHorse made by [BoneAmputee](https://mobile.twitter.com/BoneAmputee) which lets anyone on the server create art using CLIP.
+If the #art channel is the display gallery, #the-faraday-cage is the underground art studio.

+The bot is hooked up to some of our unused GPUs and now handles a staggering amount of requests, filling the Discord (and Twitter!) with spam art and creativity.
+At last count, it’s produced over 35,000 images and survived 2 explosions in popularity after high-profile HackerNews and Twitter posts.

+A4siMw).

+{{<figure>}}
+{{<discord/thread>}}
+{{<discord/message handle="janus" drole="level-5" datetime="2021-07-06T16:42"
+"it's like the manhattan project, except the funding is 5 orders of magnitude less, the people working on it are random nobodies from the internet, atmospheric ignition is the default rather than the unlikely outcome, and there are 5 soviet unions"{{</discord/message>}}
+{{</discord/thread>}}
+{{</figure>}}

 ## Looking Back, Looking Forward: The Future of EleutherAI